Source: http://blogs.lse.ac.uk/impactofsocialsciences/2015/10/12/enter-alternative-metrics/

 where she worked across a range of science, social science and

-humanities title
+humanities titles.

 Impact of Social Sciences ?
 Enter Alternative Metrics: Indicators that capture the value of research and richness of scholarly discourse